davidicus/file-actions/README.md

 # File Actions
 ---
-> A node utility for peforming actions on the file system
+> Promised based node utilities for peforming actions on the file system